LSSTDESC/sacc/README.md

 Versions
 --------

-The current release is [version 0.4.5](https://github.com/LSSTDESC/sacc/releases/tag/0.4.5).
+The current release is [version 0.8](https://github.com/LSSTDESC/sacc/releases/tag/0.8).

 You can find a list of [previous releases here](https://github.com/LSSTDESC/sacc/releases).
-The releases above 0.2 are all compatible; 0.1 is a previous version of the format.
+The releases above 0.2 are all backwards compatible; 0.1 is a previous version of the format.

 The master branch includes more recent (non-released) development changes.